Xarxa6/hackathon/README.md

 Open project root folder and do `virtualenv env`

-Then use the `pip` in the virtual environment to install dependencies:
+Then use the `pip` in the virtual environment to install required dependencies:
-- `./env/bin/pip install nltk`
-- `./env/bin/pip install psycopg2`
-- `./env/bin/pip install flask`
+- `source env/bin/activate`
-- `./env/bin/pip install numpy`
+- `pip install -r requirements.txt`

 If you want to boot the api in your local computer, add exec permissions to boot.sh file using `chmod +x sys/boot.sh`.